-5 Ways Mary Kate & Ashley Olsen Have Celebrated Their Past Birthdays
+5 Ways Mary-Kate & Ashley Olsen Have Celebrated Their Past Birthdays

 Mary-Kate and Ashley Olsen are about to make you feel old.
-The Olsen twins turned 32 years old on June 13.
-Mary-Kate and Ashley are best known to TV fans for their shared role as Michelle Tanner on the 1980s ABC sitcom Full House, a role they debuted when they were still in diapers (but declined to reprise for the modern-day Fuller House reboot).
+The Olsen twins turned 32-years-old today.
+Mary-Kate and Ashley are best known to TV fans for their shared role as Michelle Tanner on the 1980s ABC sitcom, Full House, a role they debuted when they were still in diapers (but declined to reprise for the modern-day Fuller House reboot).
 While the Olsen twins went on to co-star in several more kid-themed comedies and straight-to-video features, they found their grown-up niche in the fashion world.

 In honor of Mary-Kate and Ashley Olsen’s big birthday, here’s a look back at some of the ways they’ve celebrated their special day in the past.